 Our common stock is listed on the Nasdaq Global Market and as such is subject to various requirements for continued listing under the rules of the Nasdaq Global Stock Market (Listing Rules).
 On January 18, 2019, we received a letter indicating that for 30 consecutive business days we did not maintain a minimum market value of listed securities, (MVLS) of \$50.0 million as required by the Listing Rules.
-In accordance with the Listing Rules, we have 180 calendar days, or until July 17, 2019, to regain compliance with the minimum MVLS rule.
+In accordance with the Listing Rules, because we did not regain compliance with the minimum MVLS rule by July 17, 2019, we were notified on July 18, 2019 that our stock would be delisted unless we appealed this determination.
+In light of our pending business combination with Venus Concept, we have requested a hearing to appeal this determination.
 Additionally, on March 14, 2019, we received a letter indicating that for 30 consecutive business days we did not maintain a minimum closing bid price of \$1.00 per share as required by the Listing Rules.
 In accordance with the Listing Rules, we have 180 calendar days, or until September 10, 2019, to regain compliance with the minimum bid price rule.
-Further, on March 15, 2019, we received a letter indicating that for 30 consecutive business days we did not maintain a minimum market value of publicly held shares (MVPHS) of \$15.0 million.
-In accordance with the Listing Rules, we have 180 calendar days, or until September 11, 2019, to regain compliance with the MVPHS rule.

-In accordance with the applicable Listing Rules, if we are unable to regain compliance with any of the above prior to the expiration of the applicable grace period, we will be required to transfer to the Nasdaq Capital Market, subject to our ability to meet the listing standards of the Nasdaq Capital Market.
+In accordance with the applicable Listing Rules, if we are unable to regain compliance with any of the above prior to the expiration of the applicable grace period, or if we are unsuccessful in appealing Nasdaq's determination to delist our common stock, we will be required to transfer to the Nasdaq Capital Market, subject to our ability to meet the listing standards of the Nasdaq Capital Market.
 If we are unable to meet the listing standards of the Nasdaq Capital Market, our common stock will be delisted.
 If our common stock is delisted from Nasdaq, we could be required to list on the over-the-counter, or OTC, market, which may adversely affect the price and trading liquidity of our common stock.
 Delisting from the Nasdaq may have other negative results, including the potential loss of confidence in us by suppliers, customers and employees, the loss of institutional investor interest, fewer business development opportunities and greater difficulty in obtaining financing on favorable terms or at all.